 Inclusion at Summer Camp

 At Camp Fire Minnesota, inclusion is one of our core values, and we strive to live that value every day.
-We believe that each young person should have the opportunity to engage in the outdoors freely and safely.
-To do that, it’s our responsibility to create a space where they can be their full authentic selves and be accepted for who they are.
+We believe that each young person should have the opportunity to engage in the outdoors and in our programs freely and safely.
+To do that, it is our responsibility to create a space where everyone can be their full, authentic selves and be accepted for who they are.

 Financial Access

-We believe every young person should have access to the outdoors.
-Thanks to the support of generous community partners, camp families, and other supporters, our outdoor programs are accessible to all families, even if camp poses a financial barrier.
-We are focused on the following:
+We believe every young person should have access to the outdoors without financial barriers.
+Thanks to the support of generous community partners, camp families, and other donors, our programs are accessible through scholarships and free or reduced-price programs (Learn more about making a donation here).

-- Full and partial scholarships are available through a short application process.
+- Full and partial scholarships are available for camp through a short application process.

 Racial Diversity